When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Popular is the Name Henry?

 The name Henry has experienced its ups and downs in popularity over the centuries, however, its classic nature has kept it ranking in name lists all around the world.
+It is currently categorized as a “Timeless Classic” that is enjoying a massive modern resurgence.

 The name has been used for hundreds of years, although its popularity has been recorded since the late 1800s.
-In the United States, the name was at its peak in popularity in 1881 and was most recently ranked #9 (2).
-In 2020, the name Henry ranked #11 in England and Wales and #14 in Canada (3).
+In the United States, the name was at its peak in popularity in 1881 and remained a staple through the early 20th century.
+Like many traditional names, it dipped significantly during the 1980s and 1990s as parents favored newer trends.

-How Do You Pronounce Henry?
+How Do I Pronounce Henry?

-• In English, Henry is pronounced, “HEN-ree.”
+• In English, Henry is pronounced phonetically as “HEN-ree.”

-• In German, Henry is pronounced, “HEIN-rick.”
+• In German, Henry is pronounced, “HEIN-rick” (though this applies more to the spelling Heinrich).

 Is Henry a Boy or Girl Name?

 Henry is a name that can be used for both males and females, although it is most commonly considered to be a masculine name.
-There are several female variations, such as Henrietta or Harriet.
+Historically, it is strictly a male name.

 Variations of Henry